Case Study: Reducing Costs with a Progressive Stamping Die

 Manufacturing Issue

-Production costs were increasing because a splash guard and SIX drainage slots were added to the part’s design to meet safety requirements.
+Production costs increased after a splash guard and six drainage slots were added to meet updated safety requirements, rendering the customer’s existing tooling unusable.

 Customer’s Goals